pachadotdev/eflm/README.md

 speed gains are obtained by reducing the NxP model matrix to a PxP matrix, and the best computational performance is obtained when R is linked against OpenBLAS, Intel MKL or other optimized BLAS library.
-This implementation aims at being compatible with ‘broom’ and ‘sandwich’ packages for summary statistics and clustering by providing S3 methods.
+This implementation aims at being compatible with `broom` and `sandwich` packages for summary statistics and clustering by providing S3 methods.

 ## Details